The perks of Walmart MoneyCard for avid shoppers; learn how to maximize your cash-back rewards and benefits.

 Associated Costs

-A $1 fee is required to open a Walmart prepaid card, and a $5.94 monthly fee is necessary to maintain the account.
+A $1 fee is required to open a Walmart prepaid card, and a $5.94 monthly payment is necessary to maintain the account.
 The monthly fee is waived when you deposit $500 or more into your card each month, excluding person-to-person transfers.

 Using the card outside the U.S. results in a 3% fee on the dollar amount of each transaction.
 (See no FX fees card offers)